The Ultimate Dark Wallet Review

-Created by two talented developers, Cody Wilson, and Amir Taaki, Dark Wallet is a Bitcoin web wallet designed to make its use completely private.
+Dark Wallet is a Bitcoin web wallet designed to make its use completely private, and it was created by two talented developers, Cody Wilson, and Amir Taaki.
 Most people tend to think that Bitcoin (and cryptocurrencies) are entirely anonymous.
 However, this is a very common misconception.

 Another unique aspect of this wallet is the fact that it comes equipped with three “pockets,” namely spending, business, and savings.
 Each individual pocket has its own stealth address from which Bitcoin transactions can be made and there’s no limit to the number of pockets users can create.